Skip to main content

 • The conversation has a rendering surface.
 Audio-only conversations, chat conversations, and conversations that join an external meeting via meeting_url (Zoom, Teams, Google Meet) get no Canvas actions.

-When both are true, the PAL gets one action per enabled component, the control actions canvas_clear and update_component, and system-prompt guidance on when to show each component.
+When both are true, the PAL gets one action per enabled component, the control action canvas_clear, and guidance on when to show each component.
+See When cards appear for how usage_guidance, the system prompt, and conversational context fit together.
 This applies to every conversation start path, including hosted deployments (POST /v2/deployments/{deployment_id}/start).

 Record an Interaction